excaliburjs/excaliburjs.github.io/README.md

 - Assemble for static site generation
 - Grunt for tasks
-- YUIDoc for API documentation (with custom Assemble plugin)
+- Typedoc for API documentation

 Once you've cloned the repository, run the following commands: